qforestlab/riscan-general/1_installation.md

 ![installation-2](./img/1_installation-2.png)

 Here you can download the latest version of RiSCAN PRO.
-Make sure we have a license for the latest version (ask Kim/Louise).
+Make sure we have a license for the latest version (2025: 2.21.3).
 If not see steps 8-11.

 6. Click *DOWNLOAD*.
 7. Follow the steps in the installer.